Leadership isn't easy, and it's not something you're born with.

 To build the kind of sustained intrinsic motivation that leadership requires, and to inspire that motivation in others, you need a strong purpose to get behind.

-Not only is it crucial to find purpose in your own work, a great leader can help others discover and see the purpose in theirs.
+Not only is it crucial to find purpose in your own work, but a great leader can also help others discover and see the purpose in theirs.